 - 5 sprigs parsley

+Add parsley and thyme (or marjoram) about at about two hours before you plan to stop cooking and strain the broth, then continue to simmer till stock is rich and flavorful, about 2 hours longer.
 When finished, strain stock.
 Cool stock about 20 minutes, skim fat from surface.
 Use as a base for soup or portion and freeze.

 From the kitchen of www.frugalhausfrau.com